-CEÖ: Chief Executive Officer

-DCE Director Community Engagement

-DCorpS: Director Corporate Services

-DDS: Director Development Services

-DTS: Director Technical Services

-Details Action Officer Comment 27 June 2017 - Submitted by Cr Hallett • Workforce Gender Pay Equity Reporting DCE/ DCorpS Completed.
-Information relating to gender pay equity to be incorporated into the City's Annual Report due for release in October 2017.
+INFORMA ULLE IIIN CITY OF VINCEN REGISTER OF NOTICES O F MOTION - I PROGRE SS REPORT - AUGUST 2017 Directorate: Ch nief Executive Officer Details: A status report is submitted to Council as an Inform ation Bulletin item on a monthly basis.
+The following Notices of Mot tion still require e action o r are in the process of being actioned.
+Key Index: CEO: Chief Executive Off DCE Director Communit DCorpS: Director Corporate Services DDS: Director Developme DTS: Director Technical Details Action Officer Comment 27 June 2017 - Submitted by Cr Hallett Workforce Gender Pay Equity F Reporting DCE/ Completed.
+DCorpS Information relating to gender pay equity to be incorporated into the City's Annual Report due for release in October 2017.
 Letters were sent to the WA Local Government Association (WALGA) and Minister for Local Government on 12 July 2017.
-30 May 2017 - Submitted by Mayor Cole Single Use Plastic Bags DCorpS The Mayor has written to the Minister for the Environment notifying them of Council's in-principle support.
+30 May 2017 - Submitted by I Mayor Cole Single Use Plastic Bags DCorpS The Mayor has written to the Minister for the Environment notifying them of Council's in-principle support.
 Administration will prepare a report back to Council, once Town of East Fremantle or City of Fremantle's Local Law relating to this matter has been gazetted.
-30 May 2017 - Submitted by Cr Loden Asset Utilisation, report by February 2018 DCE/ DTS Administration to measure asset utilisation in preparation for February 2018 report.
-7 March 2017 - Submitted by Cr Topelberg Litis Stadium Master Plan, by 30 June 2017 DCE Final monthly progress update report included in Council Information Bulletin on 25 July 2017.
+30 May 2017 - Submitted by ( Cr Loden maller has been gazelled.
+Asset Utilisation, report by Feb DCE/ Administration to measure asset utilisation in preparation for DTS February 2018 report.
+7 March 2017 - Submitted by Litis Stadium Master Plan, by 3 0 June 2017 DCE Final monthly progress update report included in Council Information Bulletin on 25 July 2017.
 Master Plan to be reviewed and proposed to report to Council by December 2017.
-5 April 2016 - Submitted by Cr Harley/Cr Co le Request for a new Plan for Axford Park, by July 2016 DTS/ DDS Ongoing.
+5 April 2016 - Submitted by C r Harley/Cr Co le Request for a new Plan for Ax July 2016 kford Park, by DTS/ DDS Ongoing.
 Council adopted an amount of \$200,000 in the 2017/18 Budget.
-8 March 2016 - Submitted by former Mayor Carey/Cr ( Cole Review of Development Assessment Panels (DAPs) DDS A meeting occurred between the City and Minister for Planning, Hon Rita Saffioti, MLA on 2 May 2017 where this matter was discussed.
+8 March 2016 - Submitted by former Mayor Carey/Cr ( Cole Review of Development Asses sment Panels DDS A meeting occurred between the City and Minister for Planning, (DAPs) Hon Rita Saffioti, MLA on 2 May 2017 where this matter was discussed.
 Council reaffirmed its decision on the DAPs at its meeting of 27 June 2017 (Item 9.5).
 The City will be writing to the Minister for Planning regarding this position in August 2017.
-27 October 2015 - Submitted by former May or Carey Review of Laws, Policies and Practices relating to the impact of construction activity, on the public realm, by May 2016 DTS/ DDS/ DCE In progress.
+27 October 2015 - Submitted by former May or Carey Review of Laws, Policies a DTS/ In progress. relating to the impact of constr on the public realm, by May 201 DDS/ DCE an and paone reality by may 20 . 🗸